-Instead of the standard 90-day return policy for new or unopened merchandise, the retailer will allow its cardholders to make returns for up to one year from the purchase date.
+Instead of the standard 90-day return policy for new or unopened merchandise, the retailer allows its cardholders to make returns for up to one year from the purchase date.
 While this doesn’t save you any money on the front end, it could buy you some time to decide whether you made the right purchase or not.

 And you may not even need your sales receipt.
-Since the purchase was made on the in-house credit card, The Home Depot will be able to locate your transaction data for up to 365 days from the purchase date.
+Since the purchase was made on the in-house credit card, Home Depot will be able to locate your transaction data for up to 365 days from the purchase date.

 You can read more about The Home Depot return policy here.